 - Formula Fields

-Note: Calculated field is an Advanced Reporting feature that is not available in some plans.
+Note: Calculated field is a Formulas and Calculations feature that is not available in some plans.

 Adding a Calculated Field

 To add a Calculated field, click the Insert button at the lower left of the Configure Results Page Fields screen in your DataPage wizard.

 Note: Caspio Bridge allows up to 50 Calculated fields in Results/Details Pages.

 When creating a Calculated field, you can choose a label and create a formula to generate your Calculated field data.
 At the bottom right of the Calculated field’s Formula panel there are three buttons to help you create a formula.

 To view and select a function, click the Function button.

 You can use the Insert button to add fields and parameters to use with formulas.
 These parameters will be dynamically replaced by actual data from the record at run time.

 Finally, the Formatting button allows you to choose the display format of the calculated value.
 You can assign a formatting from the localization of the DataPage, or specify a custom formatting.